a2stuff/a2d/docs/CodingStyle.md

 * Macro use is **encouraged**.
 * Use local macros to avoid repeating code.
-* Use `macros.inc` and extend as needed to capture patterns such as 16-bit operations
+* Use `inc/macros.inc` and extend as needed to capture patterns such as 16-bit operations
 * API calls such as ProDOS MLI calls should be done with macros